Moonbury Rings Festival Is Coming To DorchesterFriday, July 5th, 2019

 4pm – 10pm

 Dorchester Youth Extra are welcoming you to their increasingly popular open air cinema event.
-This year 3 films are being screened, featuring Wallace and Gromit in ‘A Grand Day out’, WALL-E and Apollo 13.
+Check out for screenings of Wallace and Gromit in ‘A Grand Day out’, WALL-E and Apollo 13.
 Hot food, candy floss, popcorn, nachos, ice-cream coffee will be available to purchase as well a licensed bar.
 Gates open at 2pm so we suggest arriving early to guarantee a good spot.

 4pm – The show opens with Wallace and Gromit in ‘A Grand Day Out’